Pipeline Stages & Configuration | FieldCamp

 At the top of the Pipeline Configuration page, switch between:

-- Graph View — a visual data model diagram showing all objects and their relationships as a network, with color-coded connections (One-to-Many, Many-to-One, Many-to-Many, Action)
+- Graph view — a visual data model diagram of all objects and their relationships (One-to-Many, Many-to-One, Many-to-Many, Action)

-The graph view is useful for understanding how request data flows to jobs, estimates, and invoices after conversion.
+The graph view is handy for seeing how a converted request flows downstream into estimates, jobs, visits, and invoices.

 Saving Changes

-When you make changes, an unsaved changes indicator appears in the header.
-Click Save to apply all changes at once.
-All stage, transition, and rule changes are validated on save — if something is invalid, you will see an error notification.
+When you make changes, an unsaved-changes indicator appears in the header.
+Click Save to commit all stage, transition, field, and rule edits at once.
+Validation runs on save — if anything is invalid you will see an error toast and the save is rolled back.

 Test transitions before going live.
-After configuring new stages or transition rules, create a test request and move it through each stage to make sure your rules work as expected.
-Pay attention to required capabilities — a field technician may not have permission to perform certain transitions.
+After configuring new stages or transition gates, create a test request and walk it through each stage to make sure your rules behave as expected.
+Pay particular attention to required capabilities — a field technician may not have the permission or device feature to satisfy them in the field.

 Can I delete a system stage?

-No. System stages are built into FieldCamp and cannot be deleted.
-You can only delete custom stages, and only when no records are in that stage.
+No. System stages are built into FieldCamp and cannot be removed.
+You can delete custom stages, and only when no records are sitting in them.

-What is the difference between hard delete and soft delete?
+What is the difference between hard delete and soft delete in cascade rules?

-Hard delete permanently removes related records — they cannot be recovered.
-Soft delete marks them as deleted but keeps them in the database, allowing recovery later.
-Choose the strategy per cascade rule.
+Hard delete removes related records permanently.
+Soft delete marks them deleted but keeps them in the database for recovery and auditing.
+Each cascade target can choose its own strategy.

 Who can access Pipeline Configuration?

-How do I automatically move a request when an inspection is complete?
+How do I auto-advance a request when an inspection visit is complete?

 Related Articles